dafneMena/iOS101_Prework/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## App Brainstorming (Step 4)
-1. Tiktok
+Tiktok -
-    a.
-Endless amount of videos
+1. Endless amount of videos
-    b.
-The 'save' feature
+2. The 'save' feature
-    c.
-Easy to share videos with friends
+3. Easy to share videos with friends

-2. Venmo
+Venmo -
-    a.
-List of transactions
+1. List of transactions
-    b.
-QR code to easily find profiles
+2. QR code to easily find profiles
-    c.
-Navigation is simple
+3. Navigation is simple

-3. Messages
+Messages -
-    a.
-Can pin conversations
+1. Can pin conversations
-    b.
-Search feature
+2. Search feature
-    c.
-Can assign contact pics
+3. Can assign contact pics
-    d.
-Can recover deleted messages
+4. Can recover deleted messages
-    e.
-Additional apps integrated (Games, music, apple pay)
+5. Additional apps integrated (Games, music, apple pay)

 ## Notes

 Describe any challenges encountered while building the app.

 The most challenging encounter was adding the image assest and building the 'reset' function.